2026

 Well-placed display tables also help create natural pauses in the store layout.
 Rather than directing traffic in straight lines, tables build islands of interest that invite browsing, discovery, and delight.

-Creating Flow and Encouraging Interaction
+Creating Flow and Encouraging Interactionsubastralinc

 The placement of display tables affects how customers move through a store.
 Near the entrance, a table can immediately set the tone, showcasing bestsellers or attention-grabbing items.
 Throughout the space, tables can break up long lines of shelves or racks, creating pockets of visual interest that keep customers exploring.